moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 ## Proposed plan of action

-Aside from understanding the internal releases concept, introducing a new internal release strategy, two main requirements must be addressed:
+Aside from understanding the internal releases concept and introducing a new internal release strategy, two main requirements must be addressed:

 1. Remove the blocking nature of GitLab releases.